Where do I get Google Drive Folder, Shared Drive, or File ID?

 Get the Folder ID

-Getting the Folder ID in Google Drive is easy.
+Getting the Google Drive Folder ID is easy.
 Just go to drive.google.com/drive/my-drive and open the folder you need.

-After you opened the folder, the URL changes to something like this: "https://drive.google.com/drive/folders/{folder-id}".
+After you open the folder, the URL changes to something like this: "https://drive.google.com/drive/folders/{folder-id}".
 The Folder ID is in my case "1erCjLjJqqchkdTcy7bxJdHA74lUKXCX1".

 You can use the "{folder-id}" wherever you need to get a unique link to the specific folder.